ayushmangarg2003/CollegeMart/README.md

 - 📱 **WhatsApp:** Instantly reach out via WhatsApp for quicker responses.

 ### 💳 **Payment Information:**
-As of **Version 1 (V1)**, Clarkmart does not include an integrated payment system.
+As of **Version 1 (V1)**, CollegeMart does not include an integrated payment system.
 However, **Version 2 (V2)** will introduce a secure and streamlined payment feature to enhance user convenience.

 ### 🔥 **Future Enhancements:**
 - Secure online payments in V2.
 - Enhanced user interface and improved search functionality.

-Clarkmart aims to create a trusted and efficient platform for Clark University students to connect and engage in hassle-free transactions.
+CollegeMart aims to create a trusted and efficient platform for college University students to connect and engage in hassle-free transactions.